wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.6**

+* 	New "Allow Duplicates" task checkbox field to allow more than one signup from the same user for a task.
+Set per task.
+*	New "Enable Quantities" task checkbox field to allow volunteers to specify quantity of items they are bringing
+*	New task field to enter label for "Needs Details" field of each task to prompt volunteer on what to enter
+*	Updated email template tags for new fields and options
+*	Added option to turn off the "strongly recommended" login notice on the sign-up page

 **Version 1.5.6**

 * 	Updated database table setup to fix an issue that could occur with null field values on some servers.